dmitc072/OuttyDatingApp/docs/Sprint 2/daily-scrums.md

 ### Jazmin Johnson (Product Owner)

 **What did I do in the last 24 hours?**
+-Create UI for the following pages: Setting, Delete Account

 **What will I do in the next 24 hours?**